 During the day, your breathing changes a lot.
 It all depends on what you’re doing and feeling.
 During non-REM sleep (about 80% of an adult’s sleeping time), you breathe slowly and regularly.
 But during REM sleep, your breathing rate goes up again.
 That’s the time we typically dream.
 Breathing also becomes more shallow and less regular during this sleep phase.
 Some of it may be due to throat muscles relaxing.
 It may also be due to less movement of the rib cage during REM sleep.
 Whenever you’re sleeping, your oxygen levels are lower and your carbon dioxide levels are higher because your level of breathing goes slightly down.

 Most people don’t cough much while they’re asleep, especially not during REM sleep.
 Sleep shuts down your cough reflex.
 If you do cough while asleep, chances are you’re not getting good rest.
 It may also be a sign of a sleep disorder.
 A chronic cough is a symptom of obstructive sleep apnea.
 That’s when your throat muscles relax and block your airway for brief periods of time.
 If you think you have this, see your doctor.
-She can suggest treatments to help.
+They can suggest treatments to help.

 Heart Rate, Blood Pressure, and Blood Flow

 Just like breathing, your heart rate and blood pressure are different during sleep.
 And they change depending on what phase of sleep you’re in.
 Heart rate and blood pressure go down and are steadier during non-REM sleep.
 During REM sleep, they rise and are more varied, similar to daytime patterns.
 Changes in blood flow during this sleep period can also cause sexual responses (erections in men and an engorged clitoris in women).
 As daybreak approaches, both heart rate and blood pressure inch back up.
 Your chance of having a heart attack is higher at this time.